ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/user_defined_parameters.md

 As we can see, with certain equations of state, this method of specifying parameters can become unwieldy.
 This is why we recommend using CSVs instead.
-Also note that, if you only specify pure-component parameters for a parameter that should include pair parameters (such as `sigma` above), combining rules will be used to obtain the remaining parameters.
+Also note that, if you only specify pure component parameters for a parameter that should include pair parameters (such as `sigma` above), combining rules will be used to obtain the remaining parameters.
 If you specify all of the pair parameters, they will be used instead (in the case of `epsilon`).
 For the cubic equation of state earlier, we specified `k`, which will be used to obtain the unlike `a` parameters.
 Further, if we had not specified the cross-association parameters between methanol and water, unless we specified otherwise in `AssocOptions`, these interactions would not be included.